louthy/language-ext/LanguageExt.Streaming/README.md

 This allows for the ultimate flexibility in your choice of streaming effect.
 It also allows for efficient concurrency in the more abstract and compositional world of the pipes.
-In fact `ProducerT.merge`, which merges many streams into one, uses `ConduitT` internally to collect
+In fact `ProducerT.merge`, which merges many streams into one, uses `ConduitT` internally to collect the values and to merge them into a single `ProducerT`.